premAI-io/state-of-open-source-ai/models.md

 In the domain of Image generation currently [Midjourney](https://www.midjourney.com) is one of the most popular proprietary solutions for [simple users](https://www.reddit.com/r/StableDiffusion/comments/15i6tg3/are_we_killing_the_future_of_stable_diffusion/jusrar3).

-Following the timeline and going back to text domain, coder models are gaining lot of popularity too, specially looking at the code generation or code analysis capabilities of OpenAI's codex and GPT-4, there has been few releases on code LLMs like WizardCoder {cite}`luo2023wizardcoder`, [StarCoder](https://huggingface.co/bigcode/starcoder), [Code llama](https://huggingface.co/codellama) (state of the art) and [many more](https://huggingface.co/models?language=code).
+Following the timeline and going back to text domain, coder models are gaining lot of popularity too, specially looking at the code generation or code analysis capabilities of OpenAI's codex and GPT-4, there has been few releases on code LLMs like WizardCoder {cite}`luo2023wizardcoder`, [StarCoder](https://huggingface.co/bigcode/starcoder), [Code LLaMA](https://huggingface.co/codellama) (state of the art) and [many more](https://huggingface.co/models?language=code).

-#### Code Llama
+#### Code LLaMA

-[Code llama](https://ai.meta.com/blog/code-llama-large-language-model-coding) release by [Meta AI](https://ai.meta.com/about) (right after ~1.5 month from LLaMA 2's release) caught lot of attention being full open source.
+[Code LLaMA](https://ai.meta.com/blog/code-llama-large-language-model-coding) release by [Meta AI](https://ai.meta.com/about) (right after ~1.5 month from LLaMA 2's release) caught lot of attention being full open source.
 And currently [its fine-tuned variants](https://huggingface.co/Phind/Phind-CodeLlama-34B-v2) are state of the art among open source coder models.

 ##### Uniqueness